Easy25 min📋 7 steps🛠 1 tools

 Walk the deck and grade three things on a 1-5 scale: (1) wood condition — fresh pressure-treated lumber rates 5, gray weathered boards with grain still visible rates 3, cracked or splitting boards rate 1; (2) sun exposure — full sun all day rates 1 (worst), full shade all day rates 5; (3) existing finish — bare wood rates 5, evenly weathered rates 4, blotchy or peeling rates 1.
 These three scores narrow your stain choice fast — score-1 wood needs more opacity to hide damage, score-1 sun exposure needs more pigment for UV protection.

-Step 1 of Best Deck Stain — Transparent vs Semi-Transparent vs Solid: Assess Your Current Deck Condition
+Step 1 of Best Deck Stain: Transparent vs Semi vs Solid: Assess Your Current Deck Condition

 Transparent — Maximum Wood Grain, Minimum UV Protection

 Transparent stain (also called "clear" or "wood tone") adds almost no color, just a slight enhancement of the natural grain and a layer of water/oil repellent.
-It is the right choice for brand-new pressure-treated lumber in its first year, OR for premium hardwoods (cedar, redwood, ipe) where the grain is the entire point.
+It is the right choice for brand-new pressure-treated lumber in its first year, OR for premium woods (cedar, redwood, ipe) where the grain is the entire point.
 Reapply every 1-2 years.
-Brands: Olympic Maximum Clear, Cabot Australian Timber Oil (clear), TWP 100 series.
+Brands: Olympic Maximum Clear, Cabot Australian Timber Oil (clear), TWP 100 series (the high-VOC TWP 100 line cannot be sold in California and many northeastern/OTC states — look at TWP 1500 there instead).
 Price: about $35-45/gallon.

-Step 2 of Best Deck Stain — Transparent vs Semi-Transparent vs Solid: Transparent — Maximum Wood Grain, Minimum UV Protection
+Step 2 of Best Deck Stain: Transparent vs Semi vs Solid: Transparent — Maximum Wood Grain, Minimum UV Protection

 Semi-Transparent — The Most-Used Category